 The University of Delaware is a large public research institution that offers a high-quality and affordable education to a diverse population of students.
 In 2013, Kiplinger’s Personal Finance Magazine rated UD as one of the best values in public higher education thanks to a “high four-year graduation rate, low average student debt at graduation, abundant financial aid, a low sticker price, and overall great value.”

 The University encourages its students to give back to the community as volunteers, and expand their horizons by studying abroad (UD piloted the United States’ first study-abroad program in 1923, and to this day, 30% of UD students study abroad).

 Because UD is increasingly recognized as offering high-quality and affordable education at a time when many students are worried about accumulating debt, the University of Delaware is also increasingly competitive.
-Receiving about 25,000 applicants a year, the university admits about 65%.
-The middle 50% of students receive SAT Reading scores from 540-650, SAT Math scores from 550-650, and SAT Writing scores from 540-640.
-ACT composite scores are between 23 and 29.
+Receiving about 28,000 applicants a year, the university admits around 60% of them.
+The middle 50% of enrolled students have SAT reading scores from 580 to 660, SAT math scores from 570 to 670, and ACT composite scores between 25 and 29.

 While all UD students fill out the Common App, the school does have a rather distinctive set of short-response essay questions that can potentially push you into some uncomfortable territory.
 In order to navigate these questions and help you present your best self, the team at CollegeVine has composed the following guide.

 Anticipate what it will be like for you as a student at the University of Delaware.
 Both in and out of the classroom, where do you expect to feel most comfortable and where will you need to stretch?
 (Response required in 200 words).